 LESSONS LEARNT

-Cross-border cooperation within the Black Sea Basin will continue for the next programming period in 2021-2027, building upon the common experience within the ENI CBC Joint Operational Programme Black Sea Basin 2014-2020 and the ENPI CBC Joint Operational Programme Black Sea Basin 2007-2013.
+cooperation within the Black Sea Basin will continue for the next programming period in 2021-2027, building upon the common experience within the ENI CBC Joint Operational Programme Black Sea Basin 2014-2020 and the ENPI CBC Joint Operational Programme Black Sea Basin 2007-2013.

 The Joint Operational Programme Black Sea Basin 2014-2020 is perceived as an important programme in all participating countries for practical reasons as well.
 While in the Member States the complementarity with other funding is the main feature, in Partner Countries the Programme is essential for development, given the relative lack of other transnational funding opportunities.
 The small-scale infrastructure component that has been included in 2014-2020 for the first time has increased the interest of programme beneficiaries.